Utah Jazz: Purple mountains: 1996–2004

+Navy and powder blue: 2004–2010

 In the 2004–05 season, the Jazz once again updated their color scheme, logos and uniforms.
 The new color scheme, which the team used until the end of the 2009–10 season, consisted of navy blue, powder blue, silver and purple, though the latter color was only used on the primary and alternate logos.
 The team logo remained substantially the same, with the exception of the new color variation.
 The new home uniform consisted of an updated "Jazz" script on the center chest in navy blue, with navy numbers, both of which had silver interior trim and powder blue outlining.
 The new road uniform was navy blue, with a "Utah" script in powder blue on the center chest and powder blue numbers, both of which had silver outlining and white interior trim.

 In the 2006–07 season, the Jazz introduced a new alternate powder blue uniform.
 This uniform, which the team wore until the end of the 2009–10 season, featured a Jazz script identical to the team logo and navy blue numbers below the script, also with silver and white trim.
 The nameplate on the back of the jersey was navy blue.

 The team's original 'J-note' logo was revived in the 2008–09 season, but was only used on television broadcasts and in the team's then-current colors.

+Return of the 'J-note': 2010–2016

 On June 15, 2010, the Jazz unveiled a new logo and color scheme on the team's official website.
 For the 2010–11 season, the Jazz kept the mountain logo as the primary logo, but in a new color scheme of navy blue, gold, dark green & gray, though the latter color was dropped after the 2015–16 season.
 The 'J-note' logo returned to its original green-and-gold scheme, but the navy blue was retained.
 The new uniform set, which was unveiled on August 16, features a design nearly identical to the team's aforementioned 1970s uniform designs, with the following differences: navy blue replacing purple on the road uniform, dark green numerals on the home white jerseys, a V-neck on both the home and road jerseys and side panels on both the home and away jerseys.
 The new uniforms were a combination of both the old and new styles, with navy blue retained from the most recent color scheme, but the now-famous 'J-note' logo and gold and green were revived.

 The Jazz unveiled an alternate jersey on December 9, 2011, that is similar to their road jersey, but swaps the navy and green colors so that the primary color is green, with a navy stripe on the side.
 This uniform was worn until the 2015–16 season.